 NIAMS reports that research is going on in the following 7 areas:

 Some of these areas of research show that medicine is going in a new direction with fibromyalgia care.
-For example, while new drugs are still being researched, non-medicinal therapies are also being studied.
+For example, while researchers are still discovering new drugs, they are also studying non-medicinal therapies.
 This is because it has been indicated that more and more patients want to go the natural route.

 One drug-free form of therapy that has produced many positive results in case studies is upper cervical chiropractic care.
 Since upper cervical chiropractic deals with the top two bones of the spine that are located at the base of the skull, it can have a profound effect on the function of the brainstem as well as the amount of blood that reaches the brain.

-Many have found that after seeking upper cervical chiropractic care, fibromyalgia symptoms are reduced.
+Many reported a reduction of their fibromyalgia symptoms after seeking upper cervical chiropractic care.
 Some patients have even seen the condition resolve completely.
 To learn more, contact an upper cervical chiropractor near you.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.